waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 If you use Geofabrik internal server, please fill "USER" setting too, we will provide password when we call the program.

+Program "getdiff" appends newly dowloaded files names to the file specified by "NEWER_FILE" setting.
+This file is read by "update_op_db.sh" script to do the updates.
+This setting needs to match for both, one adds to the file (gediff) and the other one empties it (update_op_db.sh).

 To set "BEGIN", using your browser navigate to your "SOURCE" URL, there you will find (.osc) change files and each has a (.state.txt) file, find (.state.txt) file with date just AFTER the date in your region file used to initial database above.

-With all settings filled in configuration file - we need to make sure all okay now.
-Run "getdiff" to download your region Change Files as your normal user in one of two ways:
+With all settings filled in configuration file - we need to make sure that all is okay now.
+Run "getdiff" to download your region Change Files to test your settings in one of two ways:

 * If you are using Geofabrik **PUBLIC** server:
 ```